A novel search for high-frequency gravitational waves with low-mass axion haloscopes: Gravitational Wave Sources in the Ultra-High Frequency Band

 \section{Gravitational Wave Sources in the Ultra-High Frequency Band}

-Here we briefly summarize the possible sources that the search proposed in the main text may detect.
-For a more detailed discussion of sources in the MHz band, we refer to Ref.~\cite{Aggarwal:2020olq}.
+Here we summarize the possible sources that the search proposed in the main text may detect, with a particular focus on the case of PBH binaries.
+The discussion is not intended to be exhaustive, and we refer to Ref.~\cite{Aggarwal:2020olq}.
 There are no known sizable astrophysical sources in this frequency range, implying that any GW detection at UHF is a smoking gun signal of new physics.
-Many models that posit a completion of the Standard Model of particle physics at high energies also predict additional dynamics in the early Universe (such as phase transitions, formation of topological defects, non-perturbative (p)reheating dynamics after inflation) which source gravitational radiation that can, depending on model parameters, constitute a sizable fraction of the total radiation energy present in the early Universe.
-Taking into account the cosmological red-shift, these stochastic GWs are observable at frequencies $f \sim 100~\text{MHz}/\epsilon_* \, (T_*/10^{10}~\text{GeV})$ where $T_*$ is the temperature of the Universe when the GWs are sourced and $\epsilon_* < 1$ indicates the GW wavelength in units of the Hubble horizon at the time of production.
+Many models that posit a completion of the Standard Model of particle physics at high energies also predict additional dynamics in the early Universe (such as phase transitions, formation of topological defects, or non-perturbative (p)reheating dynamics after inflation) which source gravitational radiation that can, depending on model parameters, constitute a sizable fraction of the total radiation energy present in the early Universe.
+Taking into account the cosmological red-shift, these stochastic GWs are observable at frequencies $f \sim 100~\text{MHz}/\epsilon_* \, (T_*/10^{15}~\text{GeV})$ where $T_*$ is the temperature of the Universe when the GWs are sourced and $\epsilon_* < 1$ indicates the GW wavelength in units of the Hubble horizon at the time of production.
 This result suggests that the UHF band could be ideal for searching for new dynamics present at energies well beyond what we can hope to probe directly.
 However, such cosmological GWs contribute to the radiation energy budget of the Universe and thus impact big bang nucleosynthesis and the decoupling of the cosmic microwave background.
-They are therefore constrained by bounds on $\Delta N_\text{eff}$~\cite{Pisanti:2020efz,Yeh:2020mgl}, in particular $\rho_\text{GW}/\rho_c \lesssim 10^{-5} \Delta N_\text{eff}$, where $\rho_c$ is it critical density.
+They are therefore constrained by bounds on the effective number of additional neutrinos, $\Delta N_\text{eff}$~\cite{Pisanti:2020efz,Yeh:2020mgl}, in particular $\rho_\text{GW}/\rho_c \lesssim 10^{-5} \Delta N_\text{eff}$, where $\rho_c$ is it critical density.
 For a broadband spectrum, this constrains the characteristic strain to be at most $h_{c,\text{sto}} \lesssim 10^{-29} \, (100~\text{MHz}/f) \, \Delta N_\text{eff}^{1/2}$.
 This is several orders of magnitude below the most optimistic sensitivities we presented in Fig.~\ref{fig:projectedlimits}, suggesting that even with the advantageous volume scaling of the detection strategy suggested in this work, such a signal is out of reach in the foreseeable future.